MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-foundation-models-in-model-catalog/includes/5-explore-foundation-models.md

 ### Explore foundation models

 When you select a model from the Azure Machine Learning catalog, you can experiment with it to explore whether it meets your requirements.
-A foundation model is already pre-trained and you can deploy a foundation model to an endpoint without any extra training.
-You can also choose to fine-tune a foundation model when you need the model to perform a specific task well, or when you want it to perform better on domain-specific knowledge.
+A foundation model is already pretrained and you can deploy a foundation model to an endpoint without any extra training.
+If you want the model to be specialized in a task, or perform better on domain-specific knowledge, you can also choose to fine-tune a foundation model.

 Foundation models can be used for various tasks, including: